 Date lodged: 12 December 2018

-To ask the Scottish Government how many of (a) its and (b) each if its agencies staff are qualified to participate on recruitment panels; how many of these people identify as (i) female, (ii) disabled, (iii) black or minority ethnic and (iv) LGBTI, and how many have a protected characteristic, broken down by characteristic.
+To ask the Scottish Government how many recruitment panels that (a) it and (b) each of its agencies (i) organised in 2017-18 and (ii) have organised since April 2018 had panel members who identified as (A) female, (B) disabled, (C) black or minority ethnic and (D) LGBTI, and how many have a protected characteristic, broken down by characteristic.

 Answered by: Derek Mackay 9 January 2019

-We do not record the number of interview panel members that are qualified to participate, or the protected characteristics of those that are qualified to participate.
+We do not record the number of interview panels constituted within the Scottish Government or within its agencies, or the protected characteristics of panel membership.

+We strive to be as diverse as possible with respect to the membership of our interview panels.
 The Scottish Government’s recruitment process complies in full with the Civil Service Commissioners’ requirements in respect to selection being based on merit and fair and open competition.
+These requirements do not require the protected characteristics of panel members to be monitored or reported.